Proudly Serving Dallas-Fort Worth and Surrounding Areas

-Everything absorbs, reflects, and, occasionally, transmits energy at different levels.
+Everything absorbs, reflects, and occasionally transmits energy at different levels.
 Different materials give off hot or cold energy at different rates.

 Thermal imaging cameras are heat-sensitive equipment.
 This means that they measure radiated infrared energy and convert the data into maps that correspond with temperatures.
 This produces an image that is called a thermogram.
 These can be analyzed through a process called thermography.
-They can be used for immediate use or processed further through specialized software for evaluation, accuracy, and report output.
+They can be used immediately or processed further through specialized software for evaluation, accuracy, and report output.
 Thermal imaging cameras provide a new level of measuring temperature.
 They give a picture showing the temperature differences of a surface instead of numbers for the temperature.

 Firefighters use them to:

 Power line maintenance technicians use them to locate overheating joints and parts.
 This can eliminate potential failures.
 Building construction technicians can see heat leaks with them and can improve the efficiency of cooling or heating a building.
 They are also commonly used by home inspectors.

 They are especially used in the water restoration business.
 Thermal imaging testing can be used on water damage projects.
 It can help to assess existing water damage and to pinpoint any possible moisture issues.
 The device's accuracy makes it valuable to professionals in the restoration and remediation industry.

 Thermal imaging cameras have a specific use in the water damage restoration and remediation industry.
 They are used to find areas that are susceptible to moisture problems.
 Water damage is not always visible, and it is important to see which areas are more affected.
 Mr. Restore is aware of this and uses FLIR thermal imaging cameras to help identify moisture areas.
 This helps to make our water damage evaluation more accurate.